Pranay5519/TubeTalk-Streamlit-App/README.md

 - 🎯 **Quiz Generation** - Create custom quizzes from any content
 - 🏷️ **Topic Extraction** - Automatically identify key topics and concepts

-Built with Streamlit for rapid prototyping and seamless user experience.
+Built with Streamlit for rapid prototyping and seamless user experience, featuring custom CSS styling for an enhanced visual experience.

 ---